pboivin/filament-peek/docs/page-previews.md

 See also: [JavaScript Hooks](./javascript-hooks.md)

-## Embedding the Preview Action into the Form
+## Embedding a Preview Action into the Form

 Instead of a `PreviewAction`, you can use the `InlinePreviewAction` component to integrate a button directly into your form (e.g. in a sidebar):